 eForms Logo

-Mississippi Separation Agreement Template
+Mississippi Separation Agreement

-A Mississippi separation agreement is a contract between spouses that sets the terms of how certain rights and obligations will be assigned when they no longer wish to live together as a married couple.
+A Mississippi separation agreement is a contract between spouses that sets the terms of how certain rights and obligations, such as child custody and support, will be assigned when they no longer wish to live together.
+Mississippi does not recognize separation as a distinct legal status, and so the terms of the contract may not be enforceable.

 Is a Separation Agreement Legal in Mississippi?